Mental Health: Mind Matters

 In 2014, the National Institute of Mental Health reported that there were an estimated 43.6 million adults in the U.S. with a mental illness — 18.1% of all adults in the United States.
 Mental illness can happen to anyone, it is treatable, and it is important for us as a society to talk about it.

 Mental Health: Mind Matters gives us the words we need to start conversations, the words we might avoid, and the wisdom to be advocates instead of judges.
 Star Tribune

 Mental Health: Mind Matters uses hands-on immersive experiences and multimedia activities to provide a respectful, informative, engaging place where substantive learning, conversations, and social interactions can occur surrounding the topic of mental health.

 Inside the Exhibition

-Empathy-building experiences demonstrate what some people who live with mental illnesses may experience.
+- Explore empathy-building experiences that demonstrate what some people who live with mental illnesses may experience.

 Mental Health: Mind Matters was produced for North America by the Science Museum of Minnesota in collaboration with Heureka: The Finnish Science Centre.

 Sponsored by The Albert and Ethel Herzstein Hall Fund.

 The Bullock Texas State History Museum is a division of the State Preservation Board.
 Additional support of exhibitions and programs is provided by the Texas State History Museum Foundation.